MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/supervisor/monitor-conversations.md

 ## Multilanguage Sentiment

 Multilanguage sentiment is in preview as of October 2019.
-This will not affect your current real-time experience except you will start to see sentiment scores on some non-english chat sessions.
+This will not affect your current real-time experience, except you will start to see sentiment scores on some non-English chat sessions.

 Learn more about [multilanguage sentiment](https://docs.microsoft.com/en-us/dynamics365/omnichannel/administrator/enable-sentiment-analysis).